HoneyBadger000/UND_SelfDrivingCars_FindingLanes/README.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Potential shortcomings of current pipeline:

+1. the algorithm is not efficient when the image contains shadows
+2. the algorithm fails to detect lines when the image contains curvatures, in this aspect the region of interest can be made more efficient
+3. the algorithm currently relies on the length of the lines found which is not fool proof

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to make the algorithm iterative, to look for the best two lines

-Another potential improvement could be to ...